-Four GCSEs grade D or grade 3 to include:
+Four GCSEs at grade 3 and above to include:

 - Performing arts subject (preferable)

-- BTEC Foundation Certificate in a related subject Merit or Distinction if taken
+- Foundation Certificate in a related subject Merit or Distinction if taken

 An interest in all aspects of performing arts or possibly related work experience.
 Well motivated, enthusiasticand able to work as a member of a team.